 (click on logo below for details)

-We rank #9 in the "30 Best People to Get Sleep Training Advice From" list by Babysitters.net.
+We're #9 in the list of the "30 Best People to Get Sleep Training Advice From" by Babysitters.net.

-... ranking close to renowned medical sleep experts at WebMD and Dr. Michael Breus.
+... ranking close to renowned medical sleep experts at WebMD and sleep Dr. Michael Breus.